SLED Seal

 Critical Infrastructure and Key Resources Program

-The mission of the Critical Infrastructure and Key Resources (CI/KR) program is to provide information, guidance, and recommendations to reduce risk to South Carolina’s CI/KR.
-It ensures South Carolina’s Critical Infrastructure Key Resource Protection Plan is supportive of the National Infrastructure Protection Plan and the SC Strategy for Homeland Security.
-The SC/KR program provides a mechanism to facilitate broad public and private sector partnering and cooperation to identify, prioritize, protect, and improve resiliency of South Carolina’s CIKR assets, systems, and networks against all hazards.
+The mission of the SLED Critical Infrastructure and Key Resources (CI/KR) program is to provide information, guidance, and recommendations to reduce and mitigate risks to South Carolina’s critical infrastructure sectors.
+The CI/KR program emphasizes the protection of SC’s essential assets, recognizing their consequence of incapacity or loss, and ensuring continuity of key industry resources to maximize resiliency.
+South Carolina’s Critical Infrastructure Key Resource Protection Plan is supportive of the National Infrastructure Protection Plan and the SC Strategy for Homeland Security.
+The CI/KR program provides a mechanism to facilitate broad public and private sector partnering and cooperation to identify, prioritize, protect, and improve resiliency of South Carolina’s CI/KR assets, systems, and networks against all hazards, whether physical or virtual.

 Statewide Interoperable Communications